 Orbital retinoblastoma occurs as a result of progression of the tumor through the emissary vessels and sclera.
 For this reason, transscleral disease is considered to be extraocular and should be treated as such.
-Orbital retinoblastoma is isolated in 60% to 70% of cases; lymphatic, hematogenous, and central nervous system (CNS) metastases occur in the remaining patients.
-Treatment should include systemic chemotherapy and radiation therapy; with this approach, 60% to 85% of patients can be cured.
-Since most recurrences occur in the CNS, regimens using drugs with well-documented CNS penetration are recommended.
-Different chemotherapy regimens have proven to be effective, including vincristine, cyclophosphamide, and doxorubicin and platinum- and epipodophyllotoxin-based regimens, or a combination of both.[1,2,3] For patients with macroscopic orbital disease, it is recommended that surgery is delayed until response to chemotherapy has been obtained (usually two or three courses of treatment).
-Enucleation should then be performed and an additional four to six courses of chemotherapy administered.
-Local control should then be consolidated with orbital irradiation (40 Gy to 45 Gy).
+Orbital retinoblastoma is isolated in 60% to 70% of cases.
+Treatment includes systemic chemotherapy and radiation therapy; with this approach, 60% to 85% of patients can be cured.
+Because most recurrences occur in the central nervous system (CNS), regimens using drugs with well-documented CNS penetration are recommended.
+Different chemotherapy regimens have proven to be effective, including vincristine, cyclophosphamide, and doxorubicin and platinum- and epipodophyllotoxin-based regimens, or a combination of both.[1,2,3] For patients with macroscopic orbital disease, it is recommended that surgery be delayed until response to chemotherapy is achieved (usually two or three courses of treatment).
+Patients then undergo enucleation and receive an additional four to six courses of chemotherapy.
+Next, local control is consolidated with orbital irradiation (40 Gy to 45 Gy).
 Using this approach, orbital exenteration is not indicated.
-Patients with isolated involvement of the optic nerve at the transsection level should also receive similar systemic treatment, and irradiation should include the entire orbit (36 Gy) with 10 Gy boost to the chiasm (total 46 Gy).
+Patients with isolated involvement of the optic nerve at the transsection level receive similar systemic treatment, and irradiation includes the entire orbit (36 Gy) with 10 Gy boost to the chiasm (total 46 Gy).

 Central nervous system disease

 Intracranial dissemination occurs by direct extension through the optic nerve and its prognosis is dismal.
-Treatment for these patients should include platinum-based intensive systemic chemotherapy and CNS-directed therapy.
+Treatment for these patients includes platinum-based intensive systemic chemotherapy and CNS-directed therapy.
 Although intrathecal chemotherapy has been traditionally used, there is no preclinical or clinical evidence to support its use.
-Although the use of irradiation in these patients is controversial, responses have been observed with craniospinal irradiation, using 25 Gy to 35 Gy to the entire craniospinal axis and a boost (10 Gy) to sites of measurable disease.
-Therapeutic intensification with high-dose marrow-ablative chemotherapy and autologous hematopoietic progenitor cell rescue has been explored, but its role is not yet clear.[Level of evidence: 3iiA]
+Although the use of irradiation in these patients is controversial, responses have been observed with craniospinal irradiation using 25 Gy to 35 Gy to the entire craniospinal axis and a boost (10 Gy) to sites of measurable disease.
+Therapeutic intensification with high-dose, marrow-ablative chemotherapy and autologous hematopoietic progenitor cell rescue has been explored, but its role is not yet clear.[Level of evidence: 3iiA]

-Trilateral retinoblastoma is usually associated with a pineal or, less commonly, a suprasellar lesion.
-In patients with the hereditary form of retinoblastoma, CNS disease is less likely the result of metastatic or regional spread than a primary intracranial focus, such as a pineal tumor.
+Trilateral retinoblastoma is usually associated with a pineal lesion with a cystic appearance that can be misleading or, less commonly, as a suprasellar lesion.
+In patients with the heritable form of retinoblastoma, CNS disease is less likely the result of metastatic or regional spread than a primary intracranial focus, such as a pineal tumor.
 The prognosis for patients with trilateral retinoblastoma is very poor; most patients die of disseminated neuraxis disease in less than 9 months.
 While pineoblastomas occurring in older patients are sensitive to radiation therapy, current strategies are directed towards avoiding irradiation by using intensive chemotherapy followed by consolidation with myeloablative chemotherapy and autologous hematopoietic progenitor cell rescue, an approach similar to those being used in the treatment of brain tumors in infants.

 Because of the poor prognosis of trilateral retinoblastoma, screening neuroimaging is a common practice.
-While it is not clear whether early diagnosis can impact survival, the frequency of screening with magnetic resonance imaging for those suspected of having hereditary disease or those with unilateral disease and a positive family history has been recommended as often as every 6 months for up to 5 years.
+Routine baseline brain magnetic resonance imaging (MRI) is recommended at diagnosis because it may detect trilateral retinoblastoma at a subclinical stage.
+In a small series of patients, the 5-year overall survival was 67% for those detected at baseline, compared with 11% for the group with a delayed diagnosis.
+The value of screening with MRI for those suspected of having heritable disease or those with unilateral disease and a positive family history is under discussion.
+It has been recommended as often as every 6 months for up to 5 years.
 Given the short interval between the diagnosis of retinoblastoma and the occurrence of trilateral retinoblastoma, routine screening might detect the majority of cases within 2 years.
-However, it is not clear that screening by neuroimaging improves survival.
+However, it is not clear whether screening by neuroimaging improves survival.
 Computed tomography scans should be avoided for routine screening in these children because of the perceived risk of exposure to ionizing radiation.

 Extracranial metastatic retinoblastoma

-Two reports suggest that there may be a role for intensive multimodality therapy with autologous stem cell rescue for patients with metastatic retinoblastoma.[4,14][Level of evidence: 3iiA] A few responses were noted in both CNS (including trilateral) and systemic metastases.
-However, these strategies remain under clinical investigation.
+Two reports suggest that there may be a role for intensive multimodality therapy with autologous stem cell rescue for patients with metastatic retinoblastoma.[4,15][Level of evidence: 3iiA] A few responses were noted in CNS (including trilateral) and systemic metastases.

 The following is an example of national and/or institutional clinical trial that is currently being conducted.
 Information about ongoing clinical trials is available from the NCI Web site.